agusdhito/ai-fluency-test/README.md

 This guide is designed to provide a structured learning path for software engineers preparing for AI Fluency Tests.
 Focus on understanding concepts rather than rote memorization.
 Practical experience with GitHub Copilot and experimenting with different models will significantly enhance your learning.

 **Special Note on Model Comparison**: The model comparison section provides general characteristics based on available information as of November 2025.
 Actual model performance may vary based on task, prompt quality, and ongoing model updates.
 Always verify current model availability in your GitHub Copilot settings.

+**Special Note on Algorithms & Architectures**: Section 1.5 provides conceptual understanding of how these models work.
+You don't need to memorize mathematical formulas or implement these algorithms—focus on understanding the key concepts and how they relate to model capabilities and limitations.

 **Good luck with your test preparation! 🚀**